Paediatric Physiotherapy

 What better recovery looks like

-Supports healthy physical development
+Supports healthy physical development at every stage

-Improves confidence in physical play
+Better confidence and participation in physical play

 Prevents long-term postural deformities